-In August 2016, the School of Social Work began the process of reviewing the Council of Social Work Education's newly revised (2015) Educational Policy and Accreditation Standards (EPAS); the School's Mission Statement, Goals and Objectives; and the school's curriculum (including both the BSW and the MSW Generalist and Advanced Area of Specialization).
+In August 2016, the School of Social Work began the process of reviewing the Council of Social Work Education's newly revised (2015) Educational Policy and Accreditation Standards (EPAS); the School's Mission Statement, Goals, and Objectives; and the school's curriculum (including both the BSW and the MSW Generalist and Advanced Area of Specialization).
 The faculty approved the following timeline:

-- A. 2017-2018: Recommend changes to curriculum and obtain approvals through Academic and Graduate Councils; - B. 2018-2019: Begin implementing changes in BSW and MSW Generalist curriculum; - C. 2019-2020: Begin MSW Area of Specialization and assess (collect data on BSW and MSW Generalist competencies);

-- D. 2020-2021: Continue to assess (collect data on BSW and MSW Generalist competencies) and begin to assess MSW Area of Specialization data; and - E. 2021-2022: Complete Self-Study by 8/1/2021 and prepare for site visit in late fall 2021 or early spring 2022.
+- A. 2017-2018: Recommend changes to curriculum and obtain approvals through Academic and Graduate Councils; - B. 2018-2019: Begin implementing changes in BSW and MSW Generalist curriculum; - C. 2019-2020: Begin MSW Area of Specialization and assess (collect data on BSW and MSW Generalist competencies); - D. 2020-2021: Continue to assess (collect data on BSW and MSW Generalist competencies) and begin to assess MSW Area of Specialization data; and - E. 2021-2022: Complete Self-Study by 8/1/2021 and prepare for site visit in late fall 2021 or early spring 2022.

 Generalist practice is grounded in the liberal arts and the person-in-environment framework.
-To promote human and social well-being, generalist practitioners use a range of prevention and intervention methods in their practice with diverse individuals, families, groups, organizations, and communities based on scientific inquiry and best practices.
-The generalist practitioner identifies with the social work profession and applies ethical principles and critical thinking in practice at the micro, mezzo, and macro levels.
+To promote human and social well-being, generalist practitioners use a range of prevention and intervention methods with diverse individuals, families, groups, organizations, and communities based on scientific inquiry and best practices.
+The generalist practitioner identifies with the social work profession and applies ethical principles and critical thinking at the micro, mezzo, and macro levels.
 Generalist practitioners engage diversity in their practice and advocate for human rights and social and economic justice.
 They recognize, support, and build on the strengths and resiliency of all human beings.
 They engage in research-informed practice and are proactive in responding to the impact of context on professional practice.

-The BSW curriculum and the first 26 hours of the MSW curriculum prepares students for generalist practice.
+The first 26 hours of the MSW curriculum prepares students for generalist practice.
 The descriptions of the nine Social Work Competencies presented in Appendix A identify the knowledge, values, skills, cognitive and affective processes, and behaviors associated with competence at the generalist level of practice.
-The nine Social Work Competencies include: Competency 1: Demonstrate Ethical and Professional Behavior Competency 2: Engage Diversity and Difference in Practice Competency 3: Advance Human Rights and Social, Economic, and Environmental Justice Competency 5: Engage in Policy Practice Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities.
+The nine Social Work Competencies include: Competency 1: Demonstrate Ethical and Professional Behavior Competency 2: Engage Diversity and Difference in Practice Competency 3: Advance Human Rights and Social, Economic, and Environmental Justice Competency 4: Engage In Practice-informed Research and Research-informed Practice Competency 5: Engage in Policy Practice Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities.

-The remaining 34 hours of specialized practice in the MSW curriculum build on first 26 hours generalist practice, adapting and extending the nine Social Work Competencies.
+The remaining 35 hours of specialized practice in the MSW curriculum build on first 26 hours generalist practice, adapting and extending the nine Social Work Competencies.
 In the School of Social Work, the Area of Specialization is Resilience-Informed Social Work Practice (RISWP).
 RISWP augments and extends generalist social work knowledge, values, and skills to engage, assess, intervene, and evaluate practice.
 Specialized practitioners advocate with and on behalf of clients and constituencies through RISWP.
-Specialized practitioners synthesize and employ a broad range of interdisciplinary and multidisciplinary knowledge and skills based on scientific inquiry and best practices, and consistent with social work values.
+Specialized practitioners synthesize and employ a broad range of interdisciplinary and multidisciplinary knowledge and skills based on scientific inquiry and best practices and consistent with social work values.
 Specialized practitioners engage in and conduct research to inform and improve practice, policy, and service delivery.
-The specialized knowledge, values, skills, cognitive and affective processes, and behaviors that extend and enhance the nine Social Work Competencies and prepare students for RISWP are described in more detail in Appendix A. Further elaboration of RISWP follows below.
+The specialized knowledge, values, skills, cognitive and affective processes, and behaviors that extend and enhance the nine Social Work Competencies and prepare students for RISWP are described in more detail in Appendix A.

+Further elaboration of RISWP follows below.